 Air & Noise Pollution

 On-site there is a large number of cars, especially for an educational trust founded on ecology.
-There is a cycle to work scheme that has recently been implemented.
-I have had a car for less than a year, before this I would walk 20 minutes to work, run down at lunch to walk my dog, then run back up, then back down at the end of the day.
+There is a cycle-to-work scheme that has recently been implemented.
+I have had a car for less than a year, before this I would walk 20 minutes to work, run down at lunch to walk my dog, then run back up, and then back down at the end of the day.
 Since having a car is something that I rarely do.
 I bring my dog with me and put her in the office to avoid making another journey trip at lunchtime, but I use it for getting to work.
 During the course, David made the point about climate vs convenience.

 Air pollution is also generated on-site through the use of petrol trimmers, that don’t have a catalytic converter.
-Mattias said that one hour strimming is equivalent to driving to the south of France, and back.
+Mattias said that one hour of strimming is equivalent to driving to the south of France, and back.
 Recently, Ruskin mill has purchased electric strimmers, which are just as effective as petrol ones.
 There is no air pollution generated on-site, but downstream where the power is generated to charge the trimmer.